Find a Qualified Attorney Near You

 - Evidence that the adoptive parent had two years of legal custody

 U.S. citizens filing on behalf of a child or adult child must file Form I-130.
-After the petition is approved and a visa is available, the petition will be sent to the consulate or embassy for further processing.
-For more details, see the USCIS page "Bringing Children, Sons, and Daughters to Live in the United States as Permanent Residents."
+After the petition is approved and an immigrant visa is available, the petition will be sent to the consulate or embassy for further processing.

 Need Help Bringing a Child to the U.S.?
-Contact a Lawyer for Help
+A Lawyer Can Help

 Next Steps